 As an example, we’ll build a course on Workplace Safety rules and a lesson on Fire Safety.
 To continue, you’ll need to sign up to Moodle Cloud and get the source file with text so you can just copy and paste it in the sample lesson.

 Step 1: Create a New Course in Moodle

 According to the logic of Moodle, you can’t create a lesson without creating a course first.
-To create a new course, go to Site Administration → Courses → Add a New Course.
+To create a new online course, go to Site Administration → Courses → Add a New Course.
 Enter full and short course names (“Workplace Safety”) and click Save and Display.